West-leading Timberwolves beat Grizzlies 118-103 to reach midpoint with 30-11 record

 Conley had the first eight points — burying a pair of 3-pointers from the wing — on an 11-0 run for the Wolves early in the fourth that gave them the lead for good at 96-89.

+“You don’t always win pretty, and they don’t ask you how you win at the end of the year,” Conley said.

 The Wolves (30-11) hit the midpoint of their schedule on pace for 60 wins.
 The franchise record (58) was set in 2003-04 when they reached the Western Conference finals, the only year they’ve ever advanced past the first round of the playoffs.
-They’re 17-2 at home and 21-6 against conference opponents, too, both paces to set franchise records.
+They’re 17-2 at home and 21-6 against conference opponents, also paces for franchise records.
 The Wolves could lose their last 41 games and still finish with a better record than they had in 15 of their first 34 seasons.

+“This team’s got it clicking on both sides of the floor,” Grizzlies coach Taylor Jenkins said.

-The Grizzlies beat the Wolves in six games two years ago in an intense first-round series matching two up-and-coming teams on the verge of settling in the conference’s upper tier, but the Grizzlies have gone sideways since then.
+The Grizzlies beat the Wolves in six games two years ago in an intense first-round series matching two up-and-coming teams, but the Grizzlies have gone sideways since then.

 With Ja Morant out for the rest of the season following shoulder surgery and Marcus Smart ( finger ) and Desmond Bane ( ankle ) sidelined for more than another month, the Grizzlies are missing three of their top four scorers.
 Veteran center Steven Adams had season-ending knee surgery, and key reserve Brandon Clarke remains sidelined since tearing his Achilles tendon more than 10 months ago.
 Backups Derrick Rose (hamstring) and Jake LaRavia (ankle) are out, too.